StephenClarkApps/iOSStyleGuide/Swift/working_with_tables.md

     }
 }

-// Create three restaurants, then show them in a list. struct ContentView: View {
+// The main view that presents a list of restaurants. struct ContentView: View {
     let restaurants = [
         Restaurant(name: "Joe's Original"),